Major research project to assess change in the Northern Ireland countryside has commenced

 The baseline survey was carried out between 1986 and 1991.
 A resurvey of the baseline was carried out in 1998, referred to as NI Countryside Survey 2000.
 The second repeat survey assessed habitat change between 1998 and 2007 and is referred to as NI Countryside Survey 2007.
 Where appropriate, findings are combined with Countryside Survey data from Great Britain to produce an overall picture of change at a UK scale.

-How was NI Countryside Survey carried out?
+How is the NI Countryside Survey carried out?

 The same quarter kilometre squares are surveyed using the same methodology over time, therefore change can be assessed at a NI scale.
-Field mapping is carried out using Primary Habitat classification, defined by vegetation structure and species composition.
-The Primary Habitats (and field boundary types) recorded were aggregated into more general Broad Habitats.
-Broad habitats represent a classification of the terrestrial environment developed for the UK Biodiversity Action Plan, and allow for habitat comparison within the United Kingdom.
+Field mapping is carried out using Primary Habitat classification, which is defined by vegetation structure and species composition and is a habitat classification unique to NI Countryside Survey.
+The Primary Habitats (and field boundary types) recorded are aggregated into more general Broad Habitats.
+Broad habitats represent a classification of the terrestrial environment developed for the UK Biodiversity Action Plan, and allow for habitat comparison within the UK.

-In the NI Countryside Survey, changes are presented at the Primary Habitat level as well as Broad Habitat level.
-Whilst Broad Habitat reporting is a useful classification of habitats for reporting purposes, more detailed exploration of the results is possible using the Primary Habitat information, which is a habitat classification which unique to NI Countryside Survey.
+For NI Countryside Survey, changes are presented at the Primary Habitat level as well as Broad Habitat level.
+Whilst Broad Habitat reporting is a useful classification of habitats for reporting purposes, more detailed exploration of the results is possible at the Primary Habitat scale.

 NI Countryside Survey reports